pappitti/modernbert-mlx/README.md

 See examples/zeroshot.py

 - "masked-lm"
 Uses the ModelForMaskedLM.
 Returns logits for all tokens in the input sequence.
-For now, filtering fo rthe masked token and softmax are handled outside the pipeline (see tests_maskedlm.py).
+For now, filtering for the masked token and softmax are handled outside the pipeline (see tests_maskedlm.py).
 It probably makes sense to integrate this in the pipeline.
 See examples/maskedlm.py

 - "text-classification"